fazibear/fazibear.github.io/_posts/2015-04-23-fishy-prompt-widgets.md

  - widgets
  - prompt
 ---
 Fish is a nice shell, its nice, lite, fast, and have a lot of features.
 One of them is `universal variables`.
 This variables are shared across sessions.
-This is very usefull when I want to have a nice handy information in the prompt.
+This is very useful when I want to have a nice handy information in the prompt.
 We don't want to execute command every time thats prompt appears.
 Lets use them.

 This is what I'm talking about! ![fish widgets](/img/fish_widgets.png)

-Widgets are refreshed in backround, lets use cron.
+Widgets are refreshed in background, lets use `cron`.
 Write a little script that gather system information and set some variable that can be displayed in prompt.
 Create a `~/.config/fish/functions/prompt_info_update.fish`

 `_prompt_info_status_for` function takes 3 parameters: